-The Commission monitored the rulemaking activities of the NRC, the U.S. Environmental Protection Agency (EPA), and other entities that impact the regulation of LLRW and submitted comments to those entities as appropriate.
+The Commission monitored the rulemaking activities of the U.S. Nuclear Regulatory Commission (NRC), the U.S. Environmental Protection Agency (EPA), and other entities that impact the regulation of LLRW and submitted comments to those entities as appropriate.

-Financial Report Fiscal Year 2019-2020
+Financial Report Fiscal Year 2021

-An audit of the books for FY 2019-2020 was conducted by the firm of Williams Overman Pierce, LLP, Certified Public Accountants of Raleigh, North Carolina.
-The firm submitted the following statement dated February 4, 2021:
+An audit of the books for FY2021 was conducted by the firm of Walker, Rodeniser & Welch LLP, Certified Public Accountants of Cary, North Carolina.
+The firm's report included the following statement of cash receipts and disbursements and narrative dated February 8, 2022: